Peter-van-Tol/LiteX-CNC/README.md

 litexcnc build_driver
 ```

-For a full overview on how to use the commands, please refer to the `documentation <https://litex-cnc.readthedocs.io/en/stable/>`_.
+For a full overview on how to use the commands, please refer to the [documentation](https://litex-cnc.readthedocs.io/en/stable/).